 As is the case with most of our clients, a high-performance business management tool plays a critical function in the conduct of business at Thorogood.
 Known familiarly to our consultants as MIPS, the Management Information and Planning System is a tool that serves a number of vital functions in the Thorogood planning process and plays an integral role in the tracking, reporting and planning of consulting time and project revenue.
 Consultants use the tool to plan and track the hours that they log on client projects, as well as any expenses that they incur.
 They use it to coordinate their availability by tracking the bookings they have on their schedule for obligations that range from external client projects to internal meetings, sales and marketing activity, and holidays.
 Our executive team utilizes its robust reporting function to monitor a range of revenue and performance benchmarks, including a weekly measure of income expectations that features prominently in planning meetings.

 While any move away from an on-premises setup necessitates the sacrifice of some degree of autonomy, that also means a reduction in the demands and stress placed upon a company’s internal infrastructure management team.
 In Amazon Web Services, Thorogood knew it would have a proven and trustworthy provider, whose server performance could only be matched on premise with significant capital expenditure, not to mention recurring maintenance and support costs.
+AWS’ ability to integrate with our other technology providers and Office 365, offered cost options catering to usage and commitment needs that were better suited to our situation.
 The time was right to move to the cloud.

 The Three Pillars of Information Security

 Key to the success of any migration is a planning process built on the three pillars of information security: confidentiality, integrity, and availability.
-In our case, preserving availability meant utilizing transit gateways to connect our on-premises networks to the AWS network, with the potential to connect to different networks across multiple AWS accounts.
-Furthermore, we defined multiple VPN’s from same source to same destination that would serve as back-ups in case one failed.
+In Thorogood’s case, preserving availability meant utilizing transit gateways to connect our on-premises networks to the AWS network, with the potential to connect to different networks across multiple AWS accounts.
 The result was a seamless, stress-free migration that had MIPS up and running in its new home in a relatively short period of time.

-In short, the migration from on-premises to the AWS cloud has resulted in a faster, less stressful, more robust tool that is better situated to handle user needs.
+In short, the migration from on-premises to the AWS cloud has resulted in a faster, less stressful, more robust and at the same time flexible solution that is better situated to handle Thorogood’s user needs.